ChronoLogic12/bookmarks/README.md

 ### Books

-The books page displays book preview cards for all books
+The books page displays book preview cards for all books using a one or two column layout depending on user screen size as discussed above.

 - Add a Book

 When logged in the books page will display a prompt to the user to add a new book at the top of the page.
+CLicking this will direst the user to the add a book page.
 See - [Add a book](#add-a-book)

 <p align="center">
     <img src="readme-assets\add-book-prompt.PNG" width="500px"/>